Researcher and Lecturer of Cybernetics, Artificial Intelligence, Psychology of Information, Ethics of Leadership and Innovation

 From 1997 till 2002 Leon Tsvasman worked on various positions in advertising, PR and media agencies.
 On the position of Conception and Strategy Advisor, he achieved a special connection between business and media work.
 On this position, he was responsible for strategic Conception for Crossmedia-Publishing.
 At the end of 1999, he was involved in several curatorial projects in the field of Conceptual and Social Arts.

 He is a representative of systemic-constructivist approach in research and instruction, author of a Large Lexicon of Media and Communications in German.
+His most recent publication in German is a prominent interdisciplinary approach on Artificial Intelligence (AI-Thinking, 2019).

 1997 he got his Master’s degree in Communications, Politics & English Linguistics at the University of Duisburg-Essen in Germany.
 During his studies, he also graduated from State Lomonossow University in Moscow (State Exam in English and BA-comparable courses in Journalism) and had study experience in Human Medicine.